Fab2bprog/Xojo_MiniFact/README.md

  </p>

 It is the structure of invoicing software, inventory management, product management.
-It can be used :
+It can be used as :
--As a basis for developing professional applications.
+- A basis for developing professional applications.
--As a source of inspiration for the development of another application.
+- A source of inspiration for the development of another application.
--For educational purposes for learning Xojo.
+- For educational purposes for learning Xojo.

 The software is delivered as is, in its development state (not finalized).